godswearhats/jquery-ui-rotatable/README.md

 ### Thanks

 Many thanks to those of you who have reported issues and helped me diagnose and fix them!
-Specifically, @thehunmonkgroup, @ssimono, @theodorton, @rouxguigui and @tremez
+Also, thank you to all the contributors who have sent pull requests and put up with my laziness :-)

 ### License